deanwampler/deanwampler.github.io/photography/index.md

 * <a href="https://vero.co/bucktrends/" target="_vero">Vero</a>
 * <a href="https://glass.photo/bucktrends" target="_glass">Glass</a>

-I am starting a photo blog on <a href="https://medium.com/the-backpacking-photographer" target="_blog">backpacking and photography</a>.
+I am starting a <a href="https://medium.com/the-backpacking-photographer" target="_blog">photo blog on backpacking and photography</a>.

 A few other pages here: